bartekmi/x10/x10/doc/base_library.md

 Is the object visible on the UI?

 - Data Type: Boolean
 - Default Value: False
+### Attribute 'width'

+Exact width that the object should have in the UI (in pixels)

+- Data Type: Integer
+- Default Value: False

 # Class Definition - 'BooleanBanner'